opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/02_looking_up_a_dataset/visualizing_data.rst

 .. admonition:: Note
    :class: note

    Sometimes, the map markers can be replaced by circles containing a number.
 Those are called "clusters": they appear on a map when there are too many map markers in the same spot for them all to be displayed individually.
-The number of the cluster indicates how many map markers are "hidden" behind.
+The number indicated on the cluster indicates how many map markers are "hidden" behind.
 Zoom in to see the map markers.

 The map contains the a variety of buttons that allow to navigate and interact with the map: